-7.2 Advanced standing, transfer of credit, advanced placement one or more course units normally required in the program in consideration of the student's previous studies (including earned degrees).
+7.2 Advanced standing, transfer of credit, advanced placement

+7.2.1 Definitions.
+Advanced standing means that the student is exempted from taking one or more course units normally required in the program in consideration of the student's previous studies (including earned degrees).
 Transfer of credit means that the student receives one TST course credit for each equivalent course credit received at another recognized institution.
 Transfer credit cannot be given for courses which also have been used or will be used to meet the requirements of a degree which the student has earned or will earn elsewhere.
 Advanced placement means that the student is exempted from taking certain courses normally required in the program, but must take other courses to make up the total number of credits required in the program.